arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/put_api_simple_any.md

 Returns a random document from a collection.
 The call expects a JSON object as body with the following attributes:

+@HINT
+{% hint 'warning' %}
+This route should no longer be used.
+All endpoints for Simple Queries are deprecated from version 3.4 on.
+They are superseded by AQL queries.
+{% endhint %}

 @RESTBODYPARAM{collection,string,required, string}
 The identifier or name of the collection to query.

 Returns a JSON object with the document stored in the attribute *document* if the collection contains at least one document.
-If the collection is empty, the *document* attrbute contains null.
+If the collection is empty, the *document* attribute contains null.

 @RESTRETURNCODES